jbweston/kwant_tools/README.md

 for working with Kwant, as such it is in no way meant to be "complete".
 That being said, anyone who finds it useful is free to use it under the MIT licence, the conditions of which are stated in the LICENSE file.
+The ``wraparound`` module was written by Christoph Groth, and is under the Kwant 2-clause BSD license

 Contents
 ========